atchudhansg/MRI-Modality-Translation/README.md

    - Assess potential diagnostic value in various clinical scenarios

 2. **Explainable AI Focus**
-   - Demonstrate how the model highlights critical image features
+   - Demonstrate how the model highlights critical features of the image
    - Provide visual explanations of image translation process
    - Enable doctors to understand and verify AI-generated insights